Loading Cameras that use Karat or Rapid cassettes

 - Dark room or changing bag.

 Prepare the 35mm film by cutting off the leader of the film to give a straight edge.
+Do not cut through the sprocket holes, cut between them.
 Then just nip the ends off the corners to help feed it into the Rapid cassette.
 Put the required items into the changing bag.
-Inside the changing bag, pull out 60cm of film using the measuring stick as a guide.
+Inside the changing bag, pull out 60cm of film using the 60cm measuring stick (or 2 x 30cm) as a guide.
 Cut the film from the 35mm cassette.
-Now, ensuring that the Rapid cassette is the right way so that the film will curl up inside, use the gloves to push the film into the Rapid cassette leaving 1cm free.
+Now, ensuring that the Rapid cassette is the right way so that the film will curl up inside, use the gloves to push the film into the Rapid cassette, nipped end in first, leaving 1cm free.
 Open the bag.
-Take out the Rapid cassette, straighten up the end of the film and nip the corners off the film.
+Take out the Rapid cassette, straighten up the end of the film (between the sprocket holes) and nip the corners off the film.

 Using the Cassettes